 As we are relentlessly reminded by the final chapter in Edgar Wright’s Blood and Ice-cream trilogy; The Worlds End, the word robot comes from the Czech for slave.
-Indeed, ever since Czech writer Karel Čapek influential 1920 play R.U.R, about an uprising among synthetic factory workers, sci-fi has tried to navigate the question of liberation for non-human persons for a century now.
+Indeed, ever since Czech writer Karel Čapek influential 1920 play R.U.R (about an uprising among synthetic factory workers), sci-fi has been trying to navigate the question of liberation for non-human persons.

 At the heart of the glut of illustrious films that followed on from this early work, a debate continued regarding what constitutes a being that should have rights and freedoms, with robots often being used as subversive short-hand for the oppressed groups in our society, who those in power are rarely regarded as ‘human’.
 Most notably perhaps, the subject was covered in Ridley Scott’s Blade Runner – still regarded by many as the director’s opus.
 His adaptation of Phillip K. Dick’s novel Do Androids Dream of Electric Sheep makes the intriguing point that we should not be so secure in our own ‘humanity’, or indeed so arrogant to even call it that.